NorthDacota/technicalInterviewTasks/answers.md

  ```

-**2) We have many services in our cluster.
+# 2) We have many services in our cluster.
 How can we prevent infrastructure`s attack (ex DDOS) because we have one ingress with multiple ports?
-**

 let’s say we have a cluster. it consists of several nodes and each is available for other nodes only via an internal net.
 We can provide one or several nodes only for ingress and hang out external IP addresses only on that hosts.
 We deny any traffic by default but open needed particular ports and set up a policy that allows only some kind of traffic for that or another port.
 "Deny all and allow only what you really need" we can say.
 In small projects, we can ban IP addresses if they send spam traffic during DDoS attacks.
 It will defend only in simple cases.
 I suppose there is a way to filter traffic by myself or we can use some special external tools such as Cloudflare.
 By the way, I think auto-scale solutions can help you take some more time to resolve the problem and don't lose real users' requests.

-3) Check this Dockerfile
+# 3) Check this Dockerfile.
+What's going on here?
+How can we optimize this?

 ```
 FROM ubuntu:18.04